 The problem with ice packs is they won’t conform to the shape of the injured body part.
-Make a slushy, comfortable pack by mixing one part rubbing alcohol with three parts water in a self-closing plastic bag.
+Make a slushy, comfortable pack by mixing one part rubbing alcohol with three parts water in a sealable plastic bag.
 The next time that sore knee acts up, wrap the bag of slush in a cloth and apply it to the area.

 Stretch tight-fitting new shoes

 This doesn’t always work, but it sure is worth a try: if your new leather shoes are pinching your feet, try swabbing the tight spot with a cotton ball soaked in rubbing alcohol.
 Walk around in the shoes for a few minutes to see if they stretch enough to be comfortable.

 Keep car doors and locks from freezing in the winter

 Another one of the great rubbing alcohol uses pertains to your car doors and locks, according to Cooper.
-“If you are not prepared for the cold months, this trick will save you a lot of trouble,” Cooper says.
+“If you’re not prepared for the cold months, this trick will save you a lot of trouble,” Cooper says.
 Spray the insulation of your car doors and your locks with rubbing alcohol the evening before you expect the weather to go bad, and it goes a long way in preventing your vehicle from freezing over.